Folklore studies: Linear and non-linear concepts of time

 Awareness has grown that different cultures have different concepts of time (and space).
 In his study "The American Indian Mind in a Linear World", Donald Fixico describes an alternate concept of time.
 "Indian thinking" involves "'seeing' things from a perspective emphasizing that circles and cycles are central to world and that all things are related within the Universe."
 He then suggests that "the concept of time for Indian people has been such a continuum that time becomes less relevant and the rotation of life or seasons of the year are stressed as important."
 (Note: This blanket interpretation has been questioned by some as too simplistic in its sweeping application to all Native American tribes.
 See (Rouse 2012)) In a more specific example, the folklorist Barre Toelken describes the Navajo as living in circular times, which is echoed and re-enforced in their sense of space, the traditional circular or multi-sided hogan.
 Lacking the European mechanistic devices of marking time (clocks, watches, calendars), they depended on the cycles of nature: sunrise to sunset, winter to summer.
 Their stories and histories are not marked by decades and centuries, but remain close in, as they circle around the constant rhythms of the natural world.

-Recent discussions extend the relevant time scale from the very small (such as nanoseconds) to deep time, challenging the simple division of past, present, and future.
-Folklore scholarship distinguishes between traditions linked to annual cycles, including Christmas and May Day, and those tied to life-cycle rituals such as baptisms, weddings, and funerals.
-Narrative traditions operate within non-linear systems: performers adapt a story across successive tellings and apprentices introduce new variations in response to audience, setting, and purpose.
+Within the last decades our time scale has expanded from unimaginably small (nanoseconds) to unimaginably large (deep time).
+In comparison, our working concept of time as {past : present : future} looks almost quaint.
+How do we map "tradition" into this multiplicity of time scales?
+Folklore studies has already acknowledged this in the study of traditions which are either done in an annual cycle of circular time (ex.
+Christmas, May Day), or in a life cycle of linear time (ex. baptisms, weddings, funerals).
+This needs to be expanded to other traditions of oral lore.
+For folk narrative is NOT a linear chain of isolated tellings, going from one single performance on our time-space grid to the next single performance.
+Instead it fits better into a non-linear system, where one performer varies the story from one telling to the next, and the performer's understudy starts to tell the story, also varying each performance in response to multiple factors.